USING CREATIVE IMAGINATION

 With my client's permission I am hereby summarizing the visual impressions more than the reading itself.
 We did not

-start with a specific question, which is sometimes quite effective if I see that the client does not want to be open or if
+start with a specific question, which is sometimes quite effective if I see that the client does not want to be candid or

-she is hesitant to discuss the issue at hand.
-We just open Sacred Space and ask humbly for guidance and clarity
+might be hesitant to discuss the real issue at hand.
+Often it is best to just open Sacred Space and ask humbly for

 The first card drawn was the Knight of Cups Rx, placed at the center and signifying the key issue at hand.
 The